AndrasE/usapp/README.md

 ## Hello there 👋

-After investing some time in learning react-native, watching countless hours of tutorials, I managed to create this fully functional android chat-app.
+After investing some time in learning react-native, watching countless hours of tutorials, I managed to create this fully functional android chat-app using react native CLI.
 Feel free to install it and try it out.
 At the root of the project, you will find us-app-debug.apk which you can install on your android device (you will need to enable 3rd-party installation).
-Feel free to hit me up of you would like to chat, search for "rohadtsajt" in the app.😊
+Feel free to hit me up of you would like to chat, search for user "rohadtsajt" in the app. 😊
 <br/>
 <p>
 Here are a few tutorials I found extremly useful: <br/>
 <a